Public Meme Token ($PMT) Conquers Presale Expectations And Eyes Next Major Exchange

-(MENAFN- GlobeNewsWire - Nasdaq) The success of PMT's private and public presale has been remarkable.
-The token price has remained stable after a significant increase from the presale price.

-Prisdorf, Germany, Feb.
-20, 2024 (GLOBE NEWSWIRE) -- Public Meme Token is proud to announce that its private and public presale rounds were a massive success, exceeding all expectations.
+(MENAFN- Zex PR Wire) Prisdorf, Germany, 20th February 2024, ZEX PR WIRE , Public Meme Token is proud to announce that its private and public presale rounds were a massive success, exceeding all expectations.
 After years of planning, the PMT team is thrilled to see their vision come to life.

 With ambitious plans, PMT aims to empower visual artists, musicians, and influencers while driving creativity and ensuring long-term value.